medavidallsop/pb4wp/README.md

 | `watch`                     | Watches for CSS/SCSS/JS changes in /client and rebuilds in /assets.         | `pnpm run watch`                    |
 | `zip`                       | Creates a zip file of the plugin for distribution.                          | `pnpm run zip`                      |

-Feel free to amend/remove these scripts as required, e.g. your project might not have any static assets.
+Feel free to amend/remove these scripts as required, e.g., your project might not have any static assets.

 # Zip

-To download a production ready zip, run the `pnpm run zip` script, to exclude specific files/folders, add them to `.distignore`.
+To download a production-ready zip, run the `pnpm run zip` script; to exclude specific files/folders, add them to `.distignore`.

 The zip will be created in `/build`.
 This runs the `build` script before zipping.

 # Recommendations